Ladysmith Black Mambazo: Membership

 Initially, the group comprised Joseph Shabalala, his brothers Headman and Enoch, cousins Albert, Milton, Funokwakhe, Abednego, and Joseph Mazibuko, as well as close friends Matovoti Msimanga and Walter Malinga.
 Altogether, the group has had more than 30 different members at one point or another over the past 45 years.
 However, since 1993 there have only been two membership changes due to retirements.

 The members of the group currently reside in or near Pinetown, just outside the coastal city of Durban in KwaZulu-Natal.
 The chorus' members are Joseph Shabalala's sons Thamsanqa, Msizi, Thulani, and Sibongiseni; cousins Albert and Abednego Mazibuko; and close friends Russel Mthembu and Ngane Dlamini.

 Discography

 Ladysmith Black Mambazo recorded for the first time in 1973 on the Gallo label in South Africa.
-Since then the group has recorded over 50 albums, many of which have received gold- and/or platinum-disc certification.
+Since then the group has recorded more than 50 albums, many of which have received gold- and/or platinum-disc certification.